samuelcastro/samuelcastro/README.md

 - 🔭 I’m currently working on SnapOne in Charlotte, NC, USA
-- 🌱 I’m currently learning Serverless, SwiftUI and Golang
+- 🌱 I’m learning Serverless, SwiftUI and Golang
 - 💬 Ask me about JavaScript, Books, Meditation and Brazilian Jiu Jitsu (BJJ)
 - 📫 How to reach me: [Twitter](https://twitter.com/samuelcasilva)
 - ⚡ Fun fact: I was born in Brazil, in 2016 I moved to Canada and then in 2021, I moved to the USA.